HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 Diatomaceous earth and borax have been known to kill bed bugs, and diluted rubbing alcohol may be helpful in neutralizing eggs.

-For the most part, however, it’s a good idea to stick to commercial insecticides, as these have the highest “proven” success rate.
+However, it’s generally a good idea to stick to commercial insecticides, which have the highest “proven” success rate.

 How Can I Get Rid of Bed Bugs Naturally?

-There are several methods to get rid of bed bugs naturally, such as using:
+These are the best methods to get rid of bed bugs naturally:

 • Steam Cleaning (With steamer or iron)